ahuacate/pve-medialab/README.md

 yum -y install ffmpeg ffmpeg-devel

 ### 3.3 Configure and Install VAAPI
-> These instructions are Proxmox nodes typhoon-01 and typhoon-02 only. **NOT FOR TYPHOON-03** or any Synology Virtual Machine installed node.
+> This section only applies to Proxmox nodes typhoon-01 and typhoon-02. **DO NOT USE ON TYPHOON-03** or any Synology/NAS Virtual Machine installed node.

 Jellyfin supports hardware acceleration of video encoding/decoding/transcoding using FFMpeg.
 Because we are using Linux we will use Intel/AMD VAAPI.

 But first you must configure VAAPI for your host system.
 VAAPI is configured for typhoon-01 and tyhoon-02 only because the machine hardware supports video encoding.

-Your Jellyfin LXC **MUST BE** in the shutdown state.
+Your Jellyfin LXC **MUST BE** in the shutdown state before proceeding.

 First verify that `render` device is present in `/dev/dri`, and note the permissions and group available to write to it, in this case `render`.
 Simply use Proxmox CLI `Datacenter` > `typhoon-01/02` >  `>_ Shell` and type the following first line only: